CODE-at-TACC/summer-2016/robotics/programming/SUBSCRIBING.md

 ### What to actually "do"

 First we need a _handler_ for your event.
-Let's add a simple function that makes your robot drive forward.
+Look at the custom function that makes your robot drive forward.

 ```
 void handler(const char *event, const char *data) {